 As for subsequent programs, they, too, will live up to that title Future Tense and provide attendees with deep insight into how to be ready for what’s coming next.

 And for many (actually, everyone, eventually), what’s next is retirement.
 Amy Jamrog, financial advisor with the Jamrog Group, who will lead the second program in the spring, said many people are not preparing properly for that day, or those 30 or 40 years, to be exact.

 Common mistakes she sees come in many categories, ranging from failure to anticipate how much one will need in retirement, to how to decide what to do with accumulated wealth, to survival of a family business.

 “Having done this for 20 years, what I’m seeing more than ever before is business owners making decisions in silos,” she explained.
 “They think their business, their family situation, their succession plan is unique.
 In some respects it is, but I don’t feel that the information is getting disseminated to the business owner and the family structure in general when it’s a family-owned business, in a way that coordinates all the pieces.

 “There are tax implications to consider, there are legal considerations, and there are family dynamics,” she went on.
 “And the big piece we’re working on with a lot of local companies getting ready to sell is the philanthropic side.
 Some of these companies are going to be selling for a lot of money, and these people aren’t even thinking about giving some of the proceeds back to the community.”

 For more on that, well, stay tuned for more details on future installments of the lecture series.

-Tickets to the Feb.
-22 program, and the for the entire series, can be ordered by calling (413) 781-8600.
+Registration and tickets to the Feb.
+22 program, and the for the entire series, can be ordered HERE or by calling (413) 781-8600.
 Tickets to each program are $25 each, with all proceeds going to Tech Foundry.

 George O’Brien can be reached at firstname.lastname@example.org